ivoras/w2b/README.md

 ## Storage requirements

 As a reference, the "Simple English" Wikipedia dump file is 155 MB in size, and it results in a SQLite database which is nearly 600 GB.
+The diff databases for about a month of data are around 40 MB in size.

 ## Licensing